kasper-piskorski/docs/pages/documentation/10-examples/graql-rules.md

 ## Inference Rules

-Inference is the process of deducing information from incomplete data.
+Inference is the process of deducing new information from available data.
 For example, given the following statements:

 ```
 If grass is not an animal.